-We are now desirous of satisfying your Lordship, General imas far as we are able, that, whatever defects may still be found in Lunatic Establishments, the amount of improvement that has taken place of late years, in the accommodations and comforts provided for the Insane, has been great and general.
+We are now desirous of satisfying your Lordship, General imas far as we are able, that, whatever defects may provement. still be found in Lunatic Establishments, the amount of improvement that has taken place of late years, in the accommodations and comforts provided for the Insane, has been great and general.

 The Public Asylums have been in advance of the General surest.
-The funds by which they are raised and sup- periority of Public Asyported, and the causes which influence those who lums for have control over them, necessarily give them a superiority over private establishments.
-Indeed, we are fully convinced that the Lunatic Poor of England will never be altogether properly provided for, until Public Asylums for the benefit of Licensed provement.
+The funds by which they are raised and supported, and the causes which influence those who lums for have control over them, necessarily give them a superiority over private establishments.
+Indeed, we are fully convinced that the Lunatic Poor of England will never be altogether properly provided for, until Public Asylums for the benefit periority of Public Asy-Lunatic Poor. of every County shall have been erected.
+At the same time, we must observe that there are some private Asylums in which the pauper patient is exceedingly well taken care of, and is as judiciously treated as in County Asylums; whilst, on the other hand, there are a few County Asylums which are inferior to many licensed houses.